BU-hammerTeam/PyHammer/README.md

    The templates were compiled by averaging SDSS DR12 spectra for each spectral and metallicity type.
 In some cases, not enough spectra existed to provide a template.
 If you choose a spectral type in the eyecheck program for which a template is not available, nothing will be shown.

+3. **I'm seeing an output of the form _setCanCycle: is deprecated.
+Please use setCollectionBehavior instead_.
+What is this?**

+   This is a warning output by the tkinter module for Mac users using the Anaconda distribution.
+It is a known warning as a result of their compiling tkinter into the distribution under an older version of OS X. It causes no issues or problems and can be ignored.

 ##Publications

 This project and accompanying work is described Appendix A in Kesseli et al. (in prep.)